mdbottino/log-based-kv-store/README.md

 - Using a binary format to store the data, that means it is no longer human-readable but has better performance (potentially less storage used and faster reads as we know beforehand the length of each key or value)

+## Learning experience

+### Mocking
+As it's compiled language, there's no real "mocking" as you have in other languages like Python or Javascript.
+This is don using DI (Dependency Injection) and injecting a "mock" for the interface.

+There are several sophisticated "mock" libraries but as I didn't really need anything fancy, I just rolled a very basic one on my own.